The Breadcrumbs widget will appear here on the published site.

 Duvidel said, 'We can have them in shul.
 They just can't be together.'
 And all yelled at Duvidel.
 'You fool.
 If they are in shul, they are together.
 That is against the rules.
 We will have a Minyin with people outside the shul.'
 And so it was, the community stood looking into the shul as a quorum, for Rosh Hashana, and nobody could hear the shofar.

 For Yom Kippur the Wise Men and Women decided that all needed to hear the prayers for it to be a quorum.
 Feivel asked, 'How can we have a quorum if we are not together?'
 And thus Rabbi Fishel ordained, 'A Minyin has to take place together.'
 And all protested the rabbi who didn't care about life.
 As Chaya Fayga said, 'We want to be written in the book of life.'
-Rabbi Fishel was shocked, and thus he remained quiet, for he wanted to keep his job.
+Rabbi Fishel was shocked, not knowing how what he and thus he remained quiet, for he wanted to keep his job.

 Chaya Fayga went on, 'We will have the quorum separately.
 They'll come to outside the shul.
 We will have the Minyin apart.
 Pray together in quorum, not together.'
 And all the Wise Men and Women were in agreement.
 'Chaya Fayga is our real leader.'